 While merely standing around, the Aquila is comfortable, snug around the waist and hips, with no pinches or rub spots anywhere.
 However, when we loaded it up with a full rack of cams and other gear, we experienced some pressure on our hips and especially noticed the tendency for it to sag in the back away from the body.
 It has a decent amount of foam incorporated into the waist belt, so wearing a pack wasn't super ideal, but also not uncomfortable.

-When it came to mobility, we found it to be more mobile than either the Sama or the Black Diamond Chaos, both of which have fixed leg loops.
+When it came to mobility, we found it to be more mobile than some of the top-ranked harnesses that have fixed leg loops.
 There is no doubt this is a comfortable harness for walking in.
 However, the issue with the loose leg buckles also affects the mobility, especially when wearing lots of clothing on the legs.
 Despite having adjustable buckles on the leg loops, we found these would automatically loosen themselves unless the tail end of the webbing was kept secure in its elastic keeper strap.
 This had the effect of lessening the range that we could adjust the legs, as we had to keep them tight enough to have a long tail.
 While it is mobile enough to be considered for alpine climbing, we would honestly recommend the higher-performing Petzl Sitta for this purpose first.

-This harness received the lowest overall score for features, based largely on the performance of the buckles that we have already discussed, but also because of gear loop issues.
-First, let's talk about what we liked.
-We loved the heavily reinforced, slippery Dyneema coated belay loop and tie in points that minimizes wear over time.
-We also liked that the ice clipper slots are very low profile (although we didn't like that they rest under the front gear loops, making for an awkward sit when ice clippers are in place).
-Adding a strip of grippiness to the inside of all the elastic keeper loops was a nice touch, and we liked how easy to clip the rigid front gear loops were.
+This harness receives a low overall score for features, based largely on the performance of the buckles that we have already discussed, but also because of gear loop issues.
+First, let's talk about what we like.
+We love the heavily reinforced, slippery Dyneema coated belay loop and tie in points that minimize wear over time.
+We also like that the ice clipper slots are very low profile (although we don't like that they rest under the front gear loops, making for an awkward sit when ice clippers are in place).
+Adding a strip of grippiness to the inside of all the elastic keeper loops was a nice touch, and we like how easy to clip the rigid front gear loops are.

-On the flip side, we had severe issues with the adjustable buckles, as described above.
-Beyond that, we felt like the rear gear loops were too small, much like the BD Chaos, and they also lived way too far back on the harness, so far back in fact that they are impossible to see, so only non-crucial gear can go back there while leading.
-Also, we felt like unless this harness fits you perfectly, the gear loops would not end up centered, forcing us to tighten up the waist belt more than we might have liked.
-Simply put, virtually every feature felt like it could be improved upon, and didn't offer the impressive versatility inherent in the Arc'teryx AR-395a.
-3 out of 10 points.
+On the flip side, we have severe issues with the adjustable buckles, as described above.
+Beyond that, we felt like the rear gear loops are too small, and they also live way too far back on the harness, so far back in fact that they are impossible to see, so only non-crucial gear can go back there while leading.
+Also, we feel like unless this harness fits you perfectly, the gear loops will not end up centered, which forced us to tighten up the waist belt more than we might have liked.
+Simply put, virtually every feature felt like it could be improved upon, a stark contrast to the other excellent Petzl harnesses.

 When it comes to comfort while belaying, the critical part of the harness is where the leg loops wrap around the inside of the leg and rise to join the belay loop, as this is where the force of holding a climber is concentrated.
-The Aquila was relatively comfortable for this purpose, roughly in line with the BD Chaos, and simply seemed to fit well in this area of the body.
-It didn't quite live up to the standard set by our Best Overall Harness for Sport Climbing, the Black Diamond Solution, but it was pretty good.
-7 out of 10.
+The Aquila is relatively comfortable for this purpose, and simply seems to fit well in this area of the body.
+It doesn't quite live up to the standard set by the most comfortable harnesses for sport climbing, but it's pretty good.

 The Aquila is designed to be highly versatile, as it is a modified version of the Petzl Hirundos harness with accommodations made for carrying ice screws and wearing extra warm clothes.
 The fact is, the Aquila can be used well for any purpose other than trad climbing, making it one of the more versatile harnesses in this review.
-However, its poorly performing features mean that it wouldn't be our top choice for any style of climbing, especially compared to the ultra-versatile Arc'teryx AR-395a or the Petzl Sama.
-7 out of 10 points.
+However, its poorly performing features mean that it wouldn't be our top choice for any style of climbing, as there is always a better choice, which is also most often cheaper, for any given style.

 This harness retails for nearly double the price of our Editors' Choice award winner, making it one of the most expensive harnesses in the review.
-We can only assume that the price is due to advanced technology used in the FUSEFORM construction, otherwise, we don't understand how this harness could cost so much more than the Sama.
+We can only assume that the price is due to the advanced technology used in the FUSEFORM construction; otherwise, we don't understand how this harness could cost so much.
 As a harness with some poor design flaws, we don't think this presents a good value, especially at the high price point.